Leap in CFP rankings puts Frogs in strong, but vulnerable, position

 The CFP committee has recognized it.

 But it won’t save a two-loss team out of the Big 12.
-At least, it’s not likely to.
+At least, it’s not likely, too.

 TCU and Oklahoma will both try to avoid that fate Saturday.